seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part12-Dynamic-Routes.md

 }
 ```

-and passes it into our page.
+and passes it into the page.

 ---